Edgewall Software

 The pluralization example above is simply a variant of ngettext() for messages that contain markup.

-Changed 13 months ago by cmlenz
+comment:5 Changed 17 years ago by cmlenz

 There's been some feedback on the mailing list.
 One thing was that i18n:tag should probably used everywhere, but then we could just as well go with automatic numbering of nested tags, and drop i18n:tag completely.
 The following is the updated proposal taking that into account, which I think is a bit nicer.